numba/llvmlite/README.rst

 Compatibility
 =============

 llvmlite works with Python 3.8 and greater.
+We attempt to test with the lastest Python version that is available in CI.

 As of version 0.37.0, llvmlite requires LLVM 11.x.x on all architectures